Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Mythos Knowledge represents how much your character has learned and internalized from their encounters with and studies of the Mythos.

-You may spend 5 Mythos Knowledge (MK) to re-roll one of your damage rolls or saves, unless it is a 20.
+You may spend 5 Mythos Knowledge (MK) to re-roll one of your damage rolls or saves, unless it is a critical failure.

 ### Mythos Knowledge Save